NickBalnaves/release_cli/README.md

 **Required Options:**

-- `--serviceAccountPath`: Path to the service account JSON file.
+- `--serviceAccount`: Service account JSON.
 - `--buildOptions`: Build options for the app.
 - `--storePassword`: Password for the keystore.
 - `--keyPassword`: Password for the key in the keystore.
 - `--keyAlias`: Alias for the key in the keystore.
 - `--storeFile`: Path to the keystore file.
 - `--flutterVersion`: Version of Flutter to use.
-- `--releaseNotes`: Release notes for the deployment.

 ##### 2. `android firebase_app_distribution`